jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-07-04-beam-examples-1/index.md

 The main transform of this pipeline (`CalculateMaxWordLength`) performs

-1. `Windowing`: assigns input text messages into a [global window](https://beam.apache.org/documentation/programming-guide/#windowing) and emits (or triggers) the result for every new input message with the following configuration
+1. `Windowing`: assigns input text messages into a [global window](https://beam.apache.org/documentation/programming-guide/#windowing) and emits (or triggers) the result for every new input message with the following configuration.
     - Disallows Late data (`allowed_lateness=0`)
     - Assigns the output timestamp from the latest input timestamp (`timestamp_combiner=TimestampCombiner.OUTPUT_AT_LATEST`)
     - Keeps the previous elements that were already fired (`accumulation_mode=AccumulationMode.ACCUMULATING`)
-2. `Tokenize`: tokenizes (or converts) text into words
+2. `Tokenize`: tokenizes (or converts) text into words.
-3. `GetLongestWord`: selects top 1 word that has the longest length
+3. `GetLongestWord`: selects top 1 word that has the longest length.
-4. `Flatten`: flattens a list of words into a word
+4. `Flatten`: flattens a list of words into a word.

 Also, the output timestamp is added when creating output messages (`CreateMessags`).